johnduffymsc/PHAS0100Assignment2/README.md

 This application generates output data for the dynamics of 4 pedestrians moving in a corridor under the influence of the Pedestrian-Destination, Pedestrian-Border (top and bottom corridor borders) and Pedestrian-Pedestrian forces.

-The corridor is of dimensions, x in the interval [0, 50], and y in the interval [0, 10].
+The corridor is of dimensions x in the interval [0, 50] and y in the interval [0, 10].

 Pedestrian #1 starts at the (x, y) position (0, 1), heading in the positive x direction, targeting the opposite corridor position (50, 1).